 Crowne Plaza Verona Fiera

 The Crowne Plaza in Verona offers free outside parking, as well as garage parking.
 Their staff was very pleasant and the hotel was super modern!
-Click here to view the hotel page on Booking.com.
+Click here to view the hotel page on Hotels.com.

 If you wanting to try something a little more authentic, check out the listings on VRBO.
 I wished I would have looked into staying at a winery, but hey!
 Next time!
 Click here to go to Verona’s landing page on VRBO.